Harry-Dinh/Re-Connect/README.md

 Re:Connect (pronounced "reconnect") is a social media application similar to X (Twitter) but it focuses more on keeping users safe online.
 It has a native iOS user interface that feels right at home for Apple users and an incredible user experience that feels delightful to use.

 ### Re:Connect (iOS)
+- **Repository path:** `Practice Projects/ReConnect`
+- **Code name:** `Re:Connect (iOS)`
 This is the original version of Re:Connect written for iOS.
-It was built entirely using SwiftUI and with modification can be optimized for the iPad interface, as well as reusing the same code to port the app to macOS.
+It was built entirely using SwiftUI and with modification can be optimized for the iPad interface, as well as reusing the same code to port the app to macOS. *Note that this project maybe retired sometimes in the future to prioritize the cross-platform version.*

-### Re:Connect (Cross-platform)
+### Re:Connect (Mobile)
+- **Repository path:** `ReConnect_Uni`
+- **Code name:**: `Re:Connect (Uni_Mobile)`
 This version of Re:Connect is still being planned.
 The purpose and functionality of this app remains identical to its iOS counterpart.
-The only difference is that this app will be built with Flutter instead of SwiftUI, allowing it to be run on Android rather than exclusive to iOS.
+The only difference is that this app will be built with Flutter instead of SwiftUI, allowing it to be run both on Android and iOS rather than exclusive to iOS.

 ## 🛜 Backend Management
 Both the iOS and future cross platform app use Google Firebase for database and authentication support on the backend.